dana234/README.md/README_Version4.md

 Prior to analysis, data review and quality checks were performed using SQL to assess completeness, consistency, and data types.
 These checks supported data cleaning and ensured the dataset was suitable for analysis.

 The SQL queries used for data inspection and quality checks can be found [here](sql/data_quality_checks.sql).

+## Design Decisions & Improvements
+The ERD was designed as a normalised conceptual model to support transactional sales analysis.
+Certain business rules and design considerations were enforced at the database or analysis level rather than visually represented in the diagram.

+- Each product appears only once per order (enforced via a composite uniqueness constraint on OrderID and ProductID).
+- Metrics such as order lead time (ShipDate − OrderDate) are treated as derived values and calculated during analysis.
+- Location data uses PostalCode for simplicity; a surrogate LocationID could be introduced in future iterations to avoid overlaps across countries.

 ## Executive Summary